Phillip Garth Law (1912-2010)

 Awards and honours

-In 1987, in his honour, Law Base was established in the Larsemann Hills near the site where Law first landed in 1958.
+In 1987, Law Base was named in his honour.
+It was established in the Larsemann Hills near the site where Law first landed in 1958.

 Law Dome, Law Landing, Law Promontory, Law Plateau and Law Islands in Antarctica also bear his name.